4 oz. Beef tenderloin per serving

 Coarsely crushed black pepper

 The secret to this one is to use a cast iron skillet, and to know how to tell how well a steak is done: feel it with your finger the way chefs do.
-(A Chef Myron hint: press your cheek, for sale that’s the feel of rare.
-Press the end of your nose, ailment that’s the feel of medium.
+(A Chef Myron hint: press your cheek that’s the feel of rare.
+Press the end of your nose, that’s the feel of medium.
 Press your forehead, that’s well done.)

 Have the butcher cut (4 oz) filets of beef from the tenderloin.